by N.A Miller

 “But there is no sign, where is this data coming from?”
 Bellows asked himself.

 “This is very peculiar.”
 He said, as he shook his head and turned to peer at the instruments.
 The compass was spinning round and round out of control and the altitude indicated that he was no more than five hundred feet off the ground, despite what he saw outside.
 The ground was really far below him and colored black like obsidian glass.
-All the instruments, including engine power and electrical seemed to be reading all wrong, as if he was being subjected to that of a strange electrical charge.
+All the instruments, including engine power and electrical, seemed to be reading all wrong as if he was being subjected to that strange electrical charge.

 He held the stick steady, as he kept the plane level flight.

 He heard the engine power down as he felt the power fade.
 He peered at the fuel gauge and they still read nominal.

 “Mayday.”
 He said instinctively, despite the static that crackled in his headset, “Mayday Raven one has lost power we're losing altitude.”

 The plane's speed seems to hold steady at Mach 7 without delay, however, according to his instruments.

 “This is weird.”
 Tom said, “How can I still be at Mach 7 when there is no engine power.”